Jinnysia/SublimeDice/README.md

 * Faucet for players to start anew after irrecoverable loss

 ## Download
-When the application is first completed, links will be on the [Releases](https://github.com/Jinnysia/SublimeDice/releases) page.
-Until then, sorry 🥲
+Grab the [latest release](https://github.com/Jinnysia/SublimeDice/releases/latest) from the Releases page.

 ## How to Play
 [Check out the website's tutorial here](https://sublimedice.com/#tutorial).